 Did you wonder whether that would cause a problem?
-Better yet, did you wonder “What is Address Line 2 actually for anyway?”
+Better yet, did you wonder “What is that line actually for anyway?”

 Address Line 1 vs Address Line 2 is an issue everyone has run into, but few are doing anything about.
 It’s a seemingly small issue that can have big consequences.

-Errors and confusion around Address Line 2 can lead to validation failures and user frustration.
-Line 2 problems violate a cardinal rule of smart user experience design: Always seek to remove friction; never to create it.Always seek to remove friction; never to create it.
+Errors and confusion around it can lead to validation failures and user frustration.
+These Line 2 problems violate a cardinal rule of smart user experience design: Always seek to remove friction; never to create it.Always seek to remove friction; never to create it.
 Click To Tweet

 The little amount of time and effort your team will need to invest is minimal.
-Your Address Line 2 adjustment will pay for itself many times over.
+Your adjustment will pay for itself many times over.

 Ready to find out how?